 The Quantel Paintbox

-My mentor, Eddie, at The Weather Channel told me a story about their first year with the very first Paintbox in use at a broadcast network back in the early 80s.
+My mentor and friend, Eddie Terrill, aka E.T., at The Weather Channel told me a story about their first year with the very first Paintbox in use at a broadcast network back in the early 80s.
+The Weather Channel Art Department were the first Paintbox users in the United States.
 Their in-house art department won 26 Gold BDA awards that year.
 The serial number on their Paintbox was number 1.
 MTV was one of the other few early adopters of the Paintbox.
-We later transitioned to Apple Macintoshes, replacing all of the legacy SGI hardware with much less expensive gear.
+Enjoy this article about artist David Hockney and his time “painting with light” on the Quantel Paintbox here.

 Disney’s Multiplane Camera